 Almost all accounting software vendors have moved their products to the cloud and offer online subscription-based services ranging from basic to advanced in features and price.
-For around $10/month vendors such as FreshBooks and Zoho offer starter packages suitable for freelancers and sole proprietorships, including invoicing, expense tracking, and simple reporting.
+For around $10 per month vendors such as FreshBooks and Zoho offer starter packages suitable for freelancers and sole proprietorships, including invoicing, expense tracking, and simple reporting.

-Businesses that are incorporated and/or have employees typically need more advanced accounting packages such as QuickBooks and Sage 50 that can perform double entry accounting, which includes Accounts receivable, Accounts payable, and General ledger capabilities.
+Businesses that are incorporated or have employees typically need more advanced accounting packages such as QuickBooks and Sage 50 that can perform double-entry accounting, which includes Accounts receivable, Accounts payable, and General ledger capabilities.
 Other features available in more advanced offerings include payroll, multi-user access, currency conversion, time and billing, inventory tracking, customer relationship management (CRM), analytics, and more.

 Regardless of your needs, accounting software can be a good compromise between trying to do your own accounting using spreadsheets and hiring a professional to do all of your small business's accounting.

-Here are the main advantages using small business accounting software offers you:
+Here are the main advantages that using small business accounting software offers you:

 And being forced to stay current has the added benefit of keeping you tuned in to the financial pulse of your small business.
 You have a much better chance of spotting a cash flow gap or a customer who's developing a serious credit problem than the small business person who's just throwing all the receipts and invoices into a drawer and dealing with them at the end of quarter or year.

 Cloud-based accounting software gives you the advantage of being able to access your business accounts from anywhere.
 As well as supporting the most commonly used web browsers most online accounting software vendors provide iPhone/iPad and Android apps, allowing you to (for example):

 - Send an invoice directly from your mobile device.